dougeby/IntuneDocs/intune/certificate-authority-add-scep-overview.md

 The **Tenant ID** is the domain text after the @ sign in your account.
 For example, if your account is `admin@name.onmicrosoft.com`, then your tenant ID is **name.onmicrosoft.com**.

-[Get application ID and authentication key](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-create-service-principal-portal#get-application-id-and-authentication-key) lists the steps, and provides more details.
+[Get application ID and authentication key](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-create-service-principal-portal#get-application-id-and-authentication-key) lists the steps to get these values, and provides more details on Azure AD apps.

 ### Configure and deploy a SCEP certificate profile
 As the administrator, create a SCEP certificate profile to target to users or devices.
 Then, assign the profile.